Bedrock-OSS/bedrock-wiki/docs/scripting/script-server.md

 });
 ```

-**ScriptEvents**
+### Script Events

-ScriptEvents, not to be confused with world events or system events, allows us to respond to inbound `/scriptevent` commands by registering the `scriptEventReceive` event handler, which the event fires if a `/scriptevent` command is invoked by a player, NPC, or block.
-More information on this event can be found on the [Script Event Documentation](https://learn.microsoft.com/en-us/minecraft/creator/scriptapi/minecraft/server/scripteventcommandmessageafterevent) page.
+Script events, not to be confused with world events or system events, allow us to respond to inbound [`/scriptevent`](https://learn.microsoft.com/minecraft/creator/reference/content/commandsreference/examples/commands/scriptevent) commands by subscribing to the `scriptEventReceive` event handler.
+This event fires when the `/scriptevent` command is invoked by a player, NPC, or block.
+More information on this event can be found in the [Script Event Documentation](https://learn.microsoft.com/minecraft/creator/scriptapi/minecraft/server/scripteventcommandmessageafterevent) page.

+The `/scriptevent` command has the following syntax:

 ```
 /scriptevent <messageId: string> <message: string>